What No One Tells You About India

 When I wasn’t writing I was making a living, raising a son, and being married.

-Now after a bazillion years of meditating, (OK it’s been 25 years) I still am learning how to do it.
-Maybe when you try it you’ll get to a more profound level in less time but I’m only just seeing that some how what I was doing before was daydreaming while meditating and I’m very good at daydreaming.
+Maybe when you try it you’ll get to a more profound level in less time.
+But I’m seeing now that some how what I was doing before was daydreaming while meditating and I’m good at daydreaming.

 It’s easier for me to see this in India where I can happily live without a shiny car and pricey clothes.